 My first encounter with the Starbucks spinach feta wrap was during my internship at Saturday Night Live – pretty much every cast member and staff writer requested it on our daily Starbucks runs for them (ah, the glamour of being an intern).
 Once I tried it myself I totally understood why it’s so popular!

-This wrap is easy to eat on the go, filling and flavorful and for a quick morning meal, it’s pretty cheap at roughly $5 with tax.
-Naturally, we had try making this at home!
+This Starbucks copycat recipe wrap is easy to eat on the go, filling and flavorful and for a quick morning meal, it’s pretty cheap at roughly $5 with tax.
+Naturally, we had to try making this at home!

 Here was the test and process of making it: